KastnerRG/Read_the_docs/docs/project3.rst

 6) PYNQ Demo
 ------------

 For this demo, your will create an IP for the DFT 1024, and run it from the Jupyter notebook using two DMAs.
-You need to follow the :doc:`Lab 2b: Axistream Multiple DMAs<axidma2>`' example, with the major difference being that you will have 2 inputs and 2 outputs instead of 2 inputs and 1 output.
+You need to follow the :doc:`Lab: Axistream Multiple DMAs<axidma2>`' example, with the major difference being that you will have 2 inputs and 2 outputs instead of 2 inputs and 1 output.
 Therefore you will have to enable read and write for both the DMAs, which is different from the lab instructions.

 You will additionally need to change the depth of your variable interface ports (you can read more about that `here <https://www.xilinx.com/html_docs/xilinx2017_4/sdaccel_doc/jit1504034365862.html>`_).
 For the single s_axilite port, you can either choose to do port=length like we did for the lab (in which case you will need to add a constant to your block diagram like we do in the lab, and you will need to write the length from Jupyter to the appropriate address), or you can choose to do port=return (in which case ap_start will not appear in your HLS IP, and you will need to write 1 to the appropriate address from Jupyter to start the process like in previous projects and labs).

-Note that the DTYPE struct in this project is almost identical to the axis_t typedef we used in Lab 2b, here containing a float (*data*) and an int (*last*).
+Note that the DTYPE struct in this project is almost identical to the axis_t typedef we used in the multiple DMA, here containing a float (*data*) and an int (*last*).

 Unlike the lab here you cannot start computation immediately after you stream an input struct.
 You must stream in all struct inputs, then compute the DFT using their float components, and finally stream all outputs as structs.
 When streaming the output structs, the *last* bit should be set to 1 for the last struct to be streamed, indicating end of stream.
 You may need to explicitly set the other *last* bits to 0, otherwise your stream may terminate early and without warning since there may be garbage data at the memory addresses of the struct you create that are streamed out.
 You do not need to do this for inputs, as the tool takes care of it for you.
 Sometimes, the output streaming's *last* bit is also handled by the tool, but sometimes it may not be, which will cause the DMA to hang (corresponding to a forever-running Jupyter cell) and it is better to hard code it.

-Another point worth discussing here is why we use pointers for inputs and outputs, and why we have to post-increment the pointer manually (like we did in Lab 2b) when we stream inputs and outputs, but why it is a bad idea to use pointers in your code.
+Another point worth discussing here is why we use pointers for inputs and outputs, and why we have to post-increment the pointer manually (like we did in the multiple DMA lab) when we stream inputs and outputs, but why it is a bad idea to use pointers in your code.
 You cannot use pointers in HLS; pointers are dynamic memory and Vivado HLS will not be able to synthesize it since it is not a deterministic thing (datapath could change depending on inputs).
 Arrays, on the other hand, are fixed memory locations and therefore they can be synthesized to vectors in RTL.
 You can use pointers only as ports and even then you have to specify axistream, otherwise that will lead to synthesis issues as well.

 In Vivado, the HP ports are High Performance ports which can be accessed by several interfaces.
 It is something like dynamic channel (also known as memory) which can access the entire channel at one go.
 Therefore it is not necessary to enable more than one HP port.
 This `link <https://forums.xilinx.com/t5/Processor-System-Design-and-AXI/MCDMA-or-Multiple-DMAs-Single-HP-port-or-Multiple-HP-ports/td-p/991992>`_ says to use two HP ports if you value performance.
 If you use multiple HP ports, in the memory map you can see this will give you more space to access (like 512M instead of 256M).
 So it is always safer to use separate ports although not required.
 You should have both DMAs be write-enabled (the lab had only one output, but here you have two outputs, so we'll need both).
 If you choose to use more than one HP port, HP0 and HP1 should have different masters.
 So HP0 will have the first DMA as its master, and HP1 will have the second DMA.
 Two DMAs can point to a single HP port, but two HP ports cannot have the same DMA as master.
 Pay attention to which DMAs have been assigned to which interface variables, so you know what values are coming out of the fabric.